 • Valid driver’s license and insured automobile.
 Ability and willingness to drive in inclement weather and in rural locations in the northern Berkshire region, as well as attend trainings and mandatory meetings as required by funders.
 (Negotiable)

 • This is an active role, including but not limited to the following activities: lifting and carrying objects and materials; rearranging furniture as needed for events and programming on site and in the community at a variety of locations.

-• Flexibility in job expectations and scheduling, with availability for evenings and weekends, as needed.
+• Flexibility in scheduling with availability for some evenings and weekends, as needed.